symfony/symfony-docs/setup/flex.rst

 Symfony Flex **automates the most common tasks of Symfony applications**, such as installing and removing bundles and other Composer dependencies.
 Symfony Flex works for Symfony 3.3 and newer versions.
-Starting from Symfony 4.0, Flex should be used by default, but it is optional to use.
+Starting from Symfony 4.0, Flex should be used by default, but it is still optional.

 How Does Flex Work
 ------------------